ShangitaPaul/signal-chain-fx/README.md

 **THIS APP IS STILL UNDER DEVELOPMENT**

+Code will not be available due to privacy/pending patent process.
+Thank you for understanding.

 SignalChain FX is an app that provides seamless integration of audio signal processing and frontend development to simulate the behavior of effects pedals in a virtual environment; enabling musicians to craft their desired signal chain on an interactive pedalboard for real-world implementation.

 The core functionality of the app lies in simulating the behavior of guitar effects pedals from popular brands, as well as from select lesser-known, boutique brands.
 To achieve this, a digital signal processing (DSP) approach would be employed.
 Programming languages like C++ or Python would be suitable for implementing the audio signal processing algorithms.
 Libraries such as JUCE (C++) or Librosa (Python) could be utilized to handle the audio processing tasks efficiently.